viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 IGV.
 Please check the manual of IGV for more information on that.

-To open your bam files click on File and chose the option "Load from file&#x2026;" select your bam file and make sure that you have a .bai index for that bam file in the same folder.
+To open your bam files click on File and chose the option "Load from file" select your bam file and make sure that you have a .bai index for that bam file in the same folder.
 You can repeat this and open multiple bam files in the same window, which makes it easy to compare samples.
 For every file you open a number of panels are opened that